Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Heston model

-with $\rho$ being a constant correlation coefficient.
-Here, $r_d$ is the domestic interest rate, $r_f$ is the foreign interest rate, $\kappa$ is the mean reversion rate, $\theta$ is the long-run mean level of $v_t,$ and $\sigma$ is the volatility of the volatility (vol of vol).
-If the parameters in (\ref{variance}) satisfy the well-known Feller condition $ 2\kappa\theta\geq \sigma^2, $ the variance process $v_t$ turns out to be strictly positive, which is fulfilled in most cases. \\
+where $W^{S}_t$ and $W^{v}_t$ are standard Brownian motions with constant correlation $\rho\in (-1,1).$ Here, $r_d$ is the domestic interest rate, $r_f$ is the foreign interest rate, $\kappa$ is the mean reversion rate, $\theta$ is the long-run mean level of $v_t,$ and $\sigma$ is the volatility of the volatility.
+We remark that the variance process $v_t$ becomes strictly positive if the so-called Feller condition $ 2\kappa\theta\geq \sigma^2 $ is satisfied.
+However, as experienced in some practical applications, the variance process $v_t$ can reach zero for some $t>0$ with probability 1.
+But even this condition is not fulfilled, the Lebesgue measure over the set of times at which $v_t=0$ is zero.
+Therefore, one can conclude that the variance process will not be stuck at zero even when the Feller condition does not hold (see~\cite{Andersen2007} for a more detailed discussion).

-Let $V^C(t,v,S)$ be the price of a European call option at time $t$ with an exercise price $K$ and maturity $T$.
-Considering the dynamics defined in (\ref{stock})-(\ref{variance}), the semi-analytical solution for the price $V^C(t,v,S)$ is given by ~\cite{Heston01041993,RouahHeston13}: